frequently asked questions

 Does my health insurance cover your services?

-Though Sarah Sue is a doctor (doctorate in naturopathic medicine) by earned degree, she is not licensed in SD, as SD does not recognize naturopathic doctors as a medical profession.
-Therefore, Sarah Sue is not contracted with any health insurance providers.
-You may use HSA to pay for services.
+Though Sarah Sue has an earned doctorate in naturopathic medicine, she is not licensed in SD, as SD does not recognize naturopathic doctors as a medical profession.
+Therefore, Sarah Sue is not in a role to treat, diagnose, nor contract with any health insurance providers in that medical world.
+You may inquire your health insurance providers to use your HSA or FLEX spending accounts to pay for services as preventative, wellness-based, alternative, holistic, supplemental care for your health.

 Do you offer discounts?